Pedal Dancer®: Travel Lists for Cyclists

 • Chamoix crème, embrocation

-• Food bars, replacement drinks (optional)
+• Replacement drinks (optional)

 • Road I.D., identification, money